 Am I a ‘writer’?
 Maybe a ‘philosopher’?
 Or a ‘modern monk’?
 I kind of like all three labels.
 In a simple, light and yet deep manner I try to help people on their path to wisdom & compassion.
 To wonder, ask questions and meditation can help us with this.
 Nobody wants to suffer and we all want to have a happy and meaningful life.
-Mainly through writing & teaching – with the dharma (buddhist teachings) as a primary source but also drawing from western philosophy, Abrahamic religions & science – I try to benefit all beings.
+Mainly through writing & teaching – with the dharma (Buddhist teachings) as a primary source but also drawing from western philosophy, Abrahamic religions & science – I try to benefit all beings.
 One hundred years from now it does not matter what kind of clothing I was wearing, what house I was living in or how much money I possessed.
 If I left the world a better place than when I saw light in 1986, even if it is just a tiny bit, I would be very happy.

-I grew up in a little village on the countryside, in the province Fryslân in the north of The Netherlands (Europe).
+I grew up in a little village in the countryside, in the province Fryslân in the north of The Netherlands (Europe).
 I was taught to be part of an ethnic group called The Frisians and thus learned two languages: Frisian & Dutch.
 This experience has always made me sensitive & curious about minorities, diversity & the art of expressing yourself through language.

 Religion was strongly part of my childhood in both my education and upbringing in the catholic tradition.
-In addition, me and my three brothers did a lot of sports and went on many adventures in Europe (e.g. climbing mountains, canoeing on wild rivers) till our parents divorced when I was 13.
+In addition, I and my three brothers did a lot of sports and went on many adventures in Europe (e.g. climbing mountains, canoeing on wild rivers) till our parents divorced when I was 13.
 We continued to live with our mom.
 Life changed in many ways.
 Despite difficult times, we were all fortunate to do well in education throughout our childhood.

 I decided to study sports-marketing & management (at Rotterdam University of Applied Sciences) when I was almost 17.
 Though I enjoyed that – and also had some part-time related jobs related to it – the big questions of life that I knew from the world of religion were always beneath the surface.

-The book Sophie’s world, that I read during my studies, together with contemplating & writing about life as I was living alone in ‘the big city’ of Rotterdam, lead me to study philosophy and a strong wish to teach it.
+The book Sophie’s world, which I read during my studies, together with contemplating & writing about life as I was living alone in ’the big city’ of Rotterdam, lead me to study philosophy and a strong wish to teach it.
 After all, an unexamined life was not worth living – according to Socrates.
 And how, I wondered, can we possibly find meaning and have a happier world if we don’t ask the big questions?

-Thus it happened: I studied philosophy (at University of Utrecht) and taught the subject at secondary school for seven years at Wolfert (in Rotterdam); was part of the board of the organization for philosophy teachers for secondary education (VFVO) & Dutch Centre for Philosophy with Children (CKN); published with a friend two books about philosophy and well-being in education & upbringing.
+Thus it happened: I studied philosophy (at the University of Utrecht) and taught the subject at secondary school for seven years at Wolfert (in Rotterdam); was part of the board of the organization for philosophy teachers for secondary education (VFVO) & Dutch Centre for Philosophy with Children (CKN); published with a friend two books about philosophy and well-being in education & upbringing.
 I felt very fortunate and joyful.

-However, all kinds of events brought me in 2017 on the journey that I had wished to make for many years: traveling to Tibet.
+However, all kinds of events brought me in 2017 on the journey that I had wished to make for many years: travelling to Tibet.
 This gave my life a new direction.
-Started by a new romantic love I decided to live in Jerusalem and do a master in Jewish studies (which includes the other two Abrahamic religions) at the Hebrew University.
-I felt at home in Jerusalem, and am deeply affected by the relationship & life I had in ‘the heart of the world’.
+Started by a new romantic love I decided to live in Jerusalem and do a master’s in Jewish studies (which includes the other two Abrahamic religions) at the Hebrew University.
+I felt at home in Jerusalem, and am deeply affected by the relationship & life I had in ’the heart of the world’.
 However, my own heart kept pointing in a different direction and I could not ignore the voices within myself…

 Please feel free to contact me for questions, workshops/sessions or simply to share something.